Jon-Richards/asset-compiler/README.md

 ```

 ### Compiler Config

-The `compiler-config.js` file should be placed in the project root and should adhere to the following structure:
+The `compiler-config.js` file should live in your project's root directory.
+It tells the asset-compiler which files to use as entry points, where the resulting compilation should be placed, and handles other miscellaneous settings.
+The `compiler-config.js` file should adhere to the following structure:
 ```javascript
 module.exports = {
   environment: 'production', // or 'development' for faster builds